RomanOrlovDev/gousageofmodule/README.md

 When you get dependency of `github.com/RomanOrlovDev/gomodenabled` then go.mod will have two `//indirect` both for `github.com/pborman/uuid v1.2.1` and `github.com/google/uuid v1.0.0`.
 It is clear that it is not possible to identify tree of dependencies.

+In regard of when GO111MODULES="on" restricts usage of imports: it is simply not allowed to import any package (side package, not native), go will throw an error while compiling